Carlo Masi

-Ruggero Freddi (born October 6, 1976) is an Italian mathematics lecturer and former gay pornographic film actor known professionally as Carlo Masi.
+Ruggero Freddi (born 6 October 1976) is an Italian mathematics lecturer and former gay pornographic film actor known professionally as Carlo Masi.
+He was married to a member of the Roman noble family Del Drago, holding the title of prince, and became his widower following his husband's death.

 Early life and education

-Freddi was born in Rome in 1976 to a "poor" family.
+Freddi was born in Rome in 1976 to a poor family.
 His parents divorced when he was three years old.
 At the age of 14, he began to work out at a local gym, practicing bodybuilding assiduously.
 In 2002, when he was about to complete his first cycle of study at the Sapienza University of Rome, he moved to Canada, and subsequently to New York.

 Career

 In 2003, Masi completed a Master of Science (MSc) degree in computer engineering at the Sapienza University of Rome and worked in an artificial intelligence laboratory.

 Pornography

 In 2004, after being contacted by a Colt Studio Group (CSG) recruiter, he made his debut in the gay pornography industry participating in his first porn movie, Big N 'Plenty.
 After his debut, he signed an exclusive model contract with CSG.
-He has always promoted safe sex, fraternising with the Italian LGBT community.
+He has advocated safe sex in some interviews, fraternising with the Italian LGBT community.

 In 2006, he was selected to appear on the cover of COLT 40, a coffee table book published to celebrate the fortieth anniversary of the production company.

 In 2007, Masi and his future husband, Adam Champ (Gustavo Leguizamon), were selected to appear on the cover of the Damron 2007 Men's Travel Guide.

-In 2008, CSG and Calaexotic released a dildo reproduction of Masi's penis.
-That same year, he was named the first and only Colt Man Emeritus and his contract was extended to life time one.
+In 2008, reportedly, CSG and Calaexotic released a dildo reproduction of Masi's penis.
+That same year, he was named the first and only Colt Man Emeritus and his contract was extended to a lifetime one.
 In 2008, Masi and Champ, were selected to appear on the cover of Adam Gay Film & Video Directory Magazine.